 - Communication: FIVS encourages and stimulates communication among its members to the fullest possible extent, together with the exchange of appropriate information that can help FIVS achieve its Mission for the benefit of all members.

-- Collaboration: FIVS strategic initiatives invariably involve a high degree of collaboration among members, in pursuit of mutually beneficial objectives.
+- Collaboration: FIVS’s strategic initiatives invariably involve a high degree of collaboration among members, in pursuit of mutually beneficial objectives.

 FIVS was created in 1951, a period of great economic development for the alcohol beverage industry.
 Since then, FIVS’ mission has grown as a reflection of the increasing internationalisation of the industry and its related opportunities and challenges.

-More recently, in 2017, FIVS realigned its activities around the triple bottom line of sustainability, recognizing the importance of the economic, social and environmental dimensions for the long-term durability of the alcohol beverage industry.
-Today FIVS works on variety of issues such as responsible consumption, ethical trading, water footprinting, labeling, etc. in order to promote a sustainable industry.
+More recently, in 2017, FIVS realigned its activities around the triple bottom line of sustainability, recognising the importance of the economic, social, and environmental dimensions for the long-term durability of the alcohol beverage industry.
+Today FIVS works on a variety of issues such as responsible consumption, ethical trading, water footprinting, labelling, etc., in order to promote a sustainable industry.

 FIVS’s work is organised around four key activities:

-- Developing and communicating positions on key issues: FIVS’ Committees and Working Groups develop policy and technical positions.
+- Developing and communicating positions on key issues: FIVS’s Committees and Working Groups develop policy and technical positions.
 FIVS then advocates on behalf of its members after consensus is reached and communicates views to relevant bodies including national governmental authorities, intergovernmental organisations and others.
-FIVS has been engaged on issues such as advertising restrictions, restrictive trade measures, allergen labelling requirements and significant technical matters.
+FIVS has been engaged on issues such as advertising restrictions, restrictive trade measures, allergen labelling requirements, and significant technical matters.

-- Serving as an international networking platform: FIVS’ Meetings and Conferences bring together industry members, government officials, academic experts and others from around the world.
+- Serving as an international networking platform: FIVS’s Meetings and Conferences bring together industry members, government officials, academic experts, and others from around the world.
 These gatherings enable participants to learn about and exchange views on cutting-edge issues and to collaborate on industry initiatives.